Recognising the professional development

 What will happen in this session:

 The session will start with an update on your STEM Club.
-Those who attended the previous CPD session will be able to feedback on how they have got on with setting up a club or developing an existing club.
-Those who are new can share a bit about their own situation and we can discuss solutions to any problems.
-There will be time for networking and sharing ideas.
+Those who attended the previous CPD session will be able to feedback on how they have got on with the activity ideas from the previous session - how they used them, what worked, and what reccomenations they have for the future.
+There will also be time for networking and discussing any prblems or questions you may have with regards to your club.

 Refreshments will be provided.
 If you have any questions, please contact Famida Noor Mahomed here.
 This course is free and open to all school staff, but signing up online is essential.